andygreen-1/HMDA_Data_Race_Ethnicity/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/CensusTractApplicationsbyRaceEthnicity/Dashboard1?:embed=yes&:display_count=yes&:showVizHome=no" width = '1000' height = '900' scrolling='no' ></iframe>

-*If there any issues with rendering the above dashboard on your screen, please use* [*this link*](https://public.tableau.com/views/CensusTractApplicationsbyRaceEthnicity/Dashboard1?:language=en&:display_count=y&:origin=viz_share_link) *to view it directly on Tableau Public.*
+*If there any issues with rendering the above dashboard on your screen, please try refreshing the page, or use* [*this link*](https://public.tableau.com/views/CensusTractApplicationsbyRaceEthnicity/Dashboard1?:language=en&:display_count=y&:origin=viz_share_link) *to view it directly on Tableau Public.*

 <br>